Kanishka-verma-26/100-days-python-bootcamp-PART-2/Keys,_Authentication,_Environment_Variables_and_Sending_SMS/readme.txt

          as we are using pythonanywhere as free account i.e. a proxy server the twilio API client needs to be told how to connect to the proxy server that free accounts use to access the external internet.

-                we need to change our code to :
+                we need to make changes in your code at pythonanywhere to run daily:
                     """
                         import os
                         from twilio.rest import Client